 All available audited events are documented for your reference.
 This documentation is hosted on each deployment, instead of on this document.
 Sumo Logic has several deployments that are assigned depending on the geographic location and the date an account is created.
 See how to determine which endpoint to use if you are unsure.

 Search the Audit Event Index

-_index metadata field with a value of
+_index metadata field with one of these values:

 - In the Search page, enter the following:

 - Choose the time range for the incidents that you'd like to review.

 This index has detailed JSON logs for the following features.
 To search audit events for a specific feature use the metadata field

 _sourceCategory with its corresponding value.
 For example, to search events for access keys you would use the query:

 Metadata fields are assigned to audit event logs as follows:

 |_sourceHost||The remote IP address of the host that made the request.
 If not available the value will be